 — Bernie Sanders (@BernieSanders) October 27, 2015

-In an ideal world… business owners would WANT to pay lower class workers, “a fair and honest wage,” in turn, boosting their own earnings and corporate reputation.
+And in an ideal world… business owners would WANT to pay lower class workers, “a fair and honest wage,” in turn, boosting their own earnings and corporate reputations.
 Yet, unfortunately, today’s economy is not that way.

 By: William Larsen